Where should I stay in Mexico? Part 1

 Popular Isla Mujeres Tours/Attractions:

-- Underwater Museum Snorkel Tour (More than 500 life-sized sculptures)
+• Underwater Museum Snorkel Tour (over 500 life-sized sculptures)

-Does the Caribbean side sound like it’s the right fit for you?
-Check out my post on the Pacific side to help you decide.
-I’m happy to help with your escape to Mexico!
+Does the Caribbean side sound like the perfect spot for your next trip?
+If you're still unsure, check out my post on the Pacific side to compare!
+I’m here to help you plan your escape to Mexico—just let me know where you’re dreaming of going!